School / Prep

 - Acquiring new skills

-- Financing your studies
+- Financing his studies

 For the company

-- Training an employee through progressive integration
+- Training an employee through gradual integration

 - Simplified administrative procedures